Meta (Facebook): Software Engineer Levels

 2. Stock Options/Restricted Stock Units (RSUs)

-Meta, being a publicly traded company, offers stock options or Restricted Stock Units (RSUs) as part of the compensation package.
+Meta, a publicly traded company, offers stock options or Restricted Stock Units (RSUs) as part of the compensation package.
 These equity components align the interests of the employees with the company’s success.
 RSUs are company shares given to employees as part of their compensation, but they come with a vesting schedule, typically over four years.
 This means the employee gains control of the stock over time, encouraging them to stay with the company longer.

 3. Bonuses